Four friends posted photos enjoying Idaho college life. Hours later they were killed

 Four friends posted photos enjoying Idaho college life.
 Hours later they were killed.
 What happened?

-Two days after four students were found dead in an off-campus home, no arrests have been made and no suspects named.
-So why are authorities insisting there is no danger to the community?
+Four days after four students were found stabbed to death in an off-campus home, no arrests have been made and no suspects named.
+With authorities now walking back claims that there is no danger to the community, unanswered questions and fears continue to plague the college town.
 Rachel Sharp reports

 “One lucky girl to be surrounded by these ppl everyday,” Kaylee Goncalves wrote on social media on Saturday.